kausar007/kausar.dev/_posts/2017-04-11-how-to-check-md5-checksum-of-files.md

 So how would we check MD5 checksum of a file?

-Most unix-based operating systems include MD5 utilities in their distribution packages and Windows users can also use PowerShell function "Get-FileHash" to compute MD5 checksums.
+Most unix-based operating systems include MD5 utilities in their distribution packages and Windows users can use PowerShell function "Get-FileHash" to compute MD5 checksums.

 Let's look at some of these commands and examples of using them.